EU Hits Google With $5 Billion Fine For Pushing Apps On Android Users

 Updated at 9:15 a.m.
 ET

-The European Commission has fined Google $5 billion for violating EU antitrust laws — specifically, by forcing manufacturers of Android phones to install the Google search app and the Chrome web browser.
+The European Commission has fined Google $5 billion for violating the European Union's antitrust rules — specifically, by forcing manufacturers of Android phones to install the Google search app and the Chrome Web browser.

 "Google has used Android as a vehicle to cement the dominance of its search engine," Commissioner Margrethe Vestager said in a statement.
 "These practices have denied rivals the chance to innovate and compete on the merits."